What’s in it? Quick Summary

 Kindly note that we are not favoring the actions of billionaires here, we are trying to address the underlying beliefs that hold us back from getting rich.
 And also, we aren’t promoting “hyper-consumption” after getting rich either, and letting the dopamine control our lives, which is a big problem these days.

-The takeaway is: Money has no value system.
+The takeaway is: Money itself has no value system.
 It’s us who hold values.
 If your value-system is correct, you’ll use money in a beautiful way.
 And if it’s corrupt, you’ll waste it by making stupid choices and do harm.

 Remember: Money is just a tool.
 You have to be a good user.